 The recruitment of renowned neuro-oncology physicians and researchers across the Department of Neurology is also integral to MSK’s brain cancer research progress.
 Cycle for Survival is proud to support neuro-oncology recruitment efforts.

-Dr. Mellinghoff is Chief of the Brain Tumor Service, Acting Co-Chair and Vice Chair for Research in the Department of Neurology, and Evnin Family Chair in Neuro-Oncology at MSK.
+Dr. Mellinghoff is Chair of the Department of Neurology, Chief of the Brain Tumor Service, and Evnin Family Chair in Neuro-Oncology at MSK.

 The Center for Experimental Immuno-Oncology

 The Center for Experimental Immuno-Oncology (EIO) was formed in 2020 to unite the research community at MSK and SKI around identifying and understanding immune pathways, with the goal of empowering new immunotherapy approaches.
 The EIO Center operates under the emerging understanding that tumors are formed by co-evolving groups of interactive cancer cells and immune cells.
 Dr. Michael Glickman brings his years of experience in immunology to lead the center’s many initiatives that will strengthen MSK’s leading role in the field.

 To catalyze collaboration among investigators, the center plans to foster an intellectual community around immuno-oncology and create resources such as a bank of tumor and blood-derived cell samples.
 Investigators will test their emerging therapies on these human tumor samples, expediting their potential availability.
 With Cycle for Survival support, the EIO Center will continue to build on existing research and expand the breadth of MSK’s efforts in immuno-oncology.

 Dr. Glickman is Director of the EIO Center, Member of the Immunology Program at SKI, Attending Physician in the Infectious Disease Service, and Alfred P. Sloan Chair at MSK.